 For more information on what employers look for in their workers on the job and understanding workplace culture, check out our resources below:

 3. Expect your social life to change

-The trick is to balance socialising with your work commitments.
-This does mean you might miss the occasional social event, including having to say no to late nights before your shifts.
-But on the plus side, with more money in your pocket, you'll have more options when do have free time.
+- The trick is to balance socialising with your work commitments.
+This does mean you might miss the occasional social event, including having to say no to late nights if you have an early shift the next day.
+But on the plus side, with more money in your pocket, you'll have more options when you do have free time.

 4. When and how to ask for time off from work

 We know that it can be nerve wracking to approach your manager and ask for a few days off, especially if you’re relatively new in the job.
 Here are three tips to help you navigate this tricky situation:

 - Ask for time off in advance.
 Unless it’s an absolute emergency (which can happen!) make sure you ask well in advance.
 This gives you time to plan what to say and gives your boss the peace of mind to work around you being away.